GomolaAgata/One-layer-neural-network/README.md

 # One-Layer Neural Network for Text Language Classification

+This project was realized during the **Artificial Intelligence Tools** course at the Polish-Japanese Academy of Information Technology.

-This project implements a one-layer neural network that classifies texts based on their language.
+Project implements a one-layer neural network that classifies texts based on their language.

 ## Key Features